Technical14 min read813 words

 Raw text needs cleaning before ML models can process it effectively:

-However, modern transformer models are robust enough that minimal preprocessing often works best—they've learned to handle messy text.
+However, modern transformer models are robust enough that minimal preprocessing often works best—they've learned to handle messy text from diverse training data.

 Traditional ML approaches extract hand-crafted features: